Betty Johnson: Biography

 In Chicago, Johnson worked with Arnold again on his syndicated television series, Eddy Arnold Time, backed by a group who had worked with her family on the Grand Ole Opry, The Jordanaires.
 That group later became well known as a backing group for Elvis Presley.
 While in Chicago, she also did some work on Don McNeill's Breakfast Club beginning in 1955, which led to a contract with a small record company, Bally Records.
 After one not-so-notable recording for Bally, she clicked with her biggest hit, "I Dreamed", in 1956.
 She continued to appear on The Breakfast Club until 1957.

 She then was hired by Jack Paar for his television show, Tonight.
-This led to a record contract with Atlantic Records in 1957, for which she had her next big hit, "Little Blue Man", a novelty number which featured Fred Ebb as the voice of the "Little Blue Man", repeatedly saying: "I Rov You ... to Bits".
-Johnson continued on Tonight until 1962 when Paar was replaced by Johnny Carson, while also making appearances on a number of other television shows.
+This led to a record contract with Atlantic Records in 1957, for which she had her next big hit, "Little Blue Man", a novelty number which featured Fred Ebb as the voice of the "Little Blue Man", repeatedly saying: "I wuv you, I wuv you... to bits".
+Johnson continued on Tonight until 1962 when Paar was replaced by Johnny Carson.
+During this time she also made appearances on a number of other television shows.

 In 1964 she married Arthur Gray, an investment banker in New York City.
 She had two daughters, Elisabeth (born 1968) and Lydia (born 1966), from this marriage.
 From then until 1993 she mostly stayed out of show business, going to college (attending some classes at Dartmouth College beginning in 1977, but ultimately getting her Bachelor of Arts degree from the University of New Hampshire in 1981).

 In 1984 and 1985, Johnson appeared as Essie Miller in the Goodspeed Opera Houses revival of TAKE ME ALONG!
 In 1993, she returned to show business, appearing at the Algonquin Hotel in New York and subsequently starting her own record label, Bliss Tavern Music, for which she continued to make recordings.
 Her recent projects include Four Shades of Gray; a collaboration with her daughters Lydia Gray, Elisabeth Gray and granddaughter Betty Gray and the restoration and remastering from LPs of The Take Five Sessions Betty recorded in NYC with the Lou Garisto Quartet on the late 1950s through early 1960s.